RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 35 | POPB | Reads the location referenced by the Stack Pointer from Data Memory into B then increments the Stack Pointer.
 36 | POPD | Restores the Program Counter from the top two bytes in the stack, increments the Stack Pointer by two.

-### Data Operations: 8 Instructions
+### Data Operations: 10 Instructions
 Hex Code | Mnemonic | Description
 -- | -- | --
 40 | INCD | Increments the Data Pointer.
 41 | DECD | Decrements the Data Pointer.
 42 | LDA | Loads the byte referenced from Data Memory by the Data Pointer into A.
 43 | LDB | Loads the byte referenced from Data Memory by the Data Pointer into B.
-44 | STQ | Stores Q into the byte referenced by the Data Pointer in Data Mmoery.
+44 | STQ | Stores Q into the byte referenced by the Data Pointer in Data Memory.
 45 | STA | Stores A into the byte referenced by the Data Pointer in Data Memory.
 46 | STB | Stores B into the byte referenced by the Data Pointer in Data Memory.
 47 | SETD | Loads the next two bytes of Program Memory into the Data Pointer.
+48 | DPUP | Offset Data Pointer up by the value of the immediate next byte of Program Memory.
+49 | DPDN | Offset Data Pointer down by the value of the immediate next byte of Program Memory.

 ### Output Operations: 3 Instructions